-We are please to announce that sani nudge has become one of few hand hygiene compliance systems that has been clinically validated!
+We are pleased to announce that Sani Nudge has become one of few hand hygiene compliance systems that has been clinically validated!

 The article is titled “Assessing the clinical accuracy of a hand hygiene system: Learnings from a validation study.”